The Chase, Ross-on-Wye

-The Chase in Ross-on-Wye in Herefordshire is a house of historical significance.
-It was built in 1818 by an attorney and was a private residence of several notable people until it was sold in 1927.
-After that time it was converted to a hotel and was used for this purpose until September 2019.
+The Chase in Ross-on-Wye, Herefordshire, is a house of historical significance.
+It was built in 1818 by an attorney, and was a private residence of several notable people until it was sold in 1927.
+After that time it was converted to a hotel, and was used for this purpose until September 2019.

 As a hotel, it had accommodation and restaurant facilities and catered for special events, particularly weddings.
-In January 2019 the owners held a pre-planning consultation for a proposal in which the original house would be restored and converted into flats and the grounds developed for housing.
+In January 2019, the owners held a pre-planning consultation for a proposal in which the original house would be restored and converted into flats and the grounds developed for housing.

 The proposal was controversial, and resulted in significant changes to the Ross on Wye Neighbourhood Plan, then being drawn up by Ross Town Council.
 A local campaign group, Save the Chase 2020, is opposed to any building on the green space, and would prefer the hotel to remain as a hotel and community leisure facility, if a suitable buyer can be found.

 John and Sarah Cooke

 John Cooke built this substantial house in 1818.
 He called it 'The Chase' and lived at the property until his death in 1867.
 John was born in 1781 in Ross-on-Wye.
 In 1802 he married Sarah Hardwick who also had been born here.
 She was the daughter of John and Jane Hardwick.

-In 1805 John became an Article Clerk to Thomas Harvey of Ross who was a lawyer.
+In 1805 John became an Articled Clerk to Thomas Harvey of Ross who was a lawyer.
 After this he became an Attorney.
 The couple had a son in 1807 who they called John but unfortunately he died in 1820.
 Their daughter Charlotte was born in 1812 and she was their only surviving child.
 In 1844 Sarah died and John continued to live in the house with his daughter Charlotte and her husband Dr George Strong until his death in 1867 at the age of 86.

 George and Charlotte Strong

-George Strong married Charlotte Cooke in 1839 and they lived with her father John Cooke at the Chase until the 1870s.
+In 1839, George Strong married Charlotte Cooke, and the couple lived with Charlotte's father, John Cooke, at the Chase until the 1870s.
 George was born in 1812 in Brampton Abbotts.
 His father was the Reverend Robert Strong who was the rector of this town for many years.
 In 1835 he obtained his medical degree from the University of Edinburgh.
-After he married Charlotte he practiced as a physician in Ross and also became a magistrate.
+After marrying Charlotte, George practiced as a physician in Ross and also became a magistrate.
 George was an historian and wrote The Heraldry of Herefordshire in 1848, and The Handbook to Ross and Archenfield published in 1863.

 George and Charlotte had four daughters two of whom died in childhood and are buried in Ross Churchyard.
-The other two Beatrice and Joan remained single and lived with their parents until they died.
-In about 1876 the family moved from the Chase to another house in Ross called Ashfield.
-Charlotte died there in 1892 and is buried in the local churchyard.
-George moved to Bath in about 1902 and died there in 1904 at the age of 93.
+The surviving two, Beatrice and Joan, remained unmarried and lived with their parents throughout their lives.
+Around 1876, the family relocated from The Chase to another house in Ross called Ashfield.
+Charlotte died there in 1892 and was buried in the local churchyard.
+In 1902, George moved to Bath, where he lived until his death in 1904 at the age of 93.